 I remember a horse coming around the bend of trees, the sound of the prison it pulled, wheezing and raising dust over the dirt road.
 It clattered to a stop.
 I remember the man’s face as he was pulled from within the wooden jail.
 He was not dignified, he was not calm.
 He was a man walking to his death in shambles.
 He made strange faces, distorting his eyes.
 His nose scrunched, his mouth whimpered and shook.
 He prayed for help, begged for mercy.

 ‘Eh, shut up,’ one of his captors said, slapping the back of his head.

 The filthy man was paraded around the crowd.
 When he stumbled by us, he cried quietly to my father and I for help.
 Again, there came the squeeze of my father’s hand.
 I looked up to him, and his eyes were already on me.
-To describe his face would be to describe the empty gaze of an unstimulated mutt.
+To describe his face would be to describe the empty gaze of a mutt.
 Surely, there was some kind of sadness there, in his eyes, but I would never fully understand how he felt.
 My father turned his face from mine.

 The prisoner was moaning, with unacquainted despair.
 He knew what was coming.
 Only the hand of a god could spare him his fate.
 He was dropped to his knees in the middle of the road.
 He sobbed, and the tears cleaned the grime from his cheeks.